TikTok is “back” after a 14-hour shutdown. What is the way forward for SMBs?

 What SMBs Should Do

-While you can still access TikTok, harness your reach and the data available to you.
-It would be worthwhile to create posts letting your followers and customers know where to reach your business—your other social media platforms, online store/website, your Google Business Profile, etc.
+Additionally, let your followers know where else to reach your business—your other social media platforms, online store/website, your Google Business Profile, etc.

 And although their algorithms might not target audiences the same way as TikTok, brands can capitalize on opportunities as these platforms develop them.
 Meta, for example, continues to invest in AI for more personalization.
 Instagram is a good alternative for connecting with users who respond best to video-based content.
 Businesses can even leverage forums like Reddit to engage their audience and target niche communities.

-Users and creators will logically shift to these alternative platforms, so prepare for a surplus of content at the onset.
-New platforms, such as RedNote, are also expected to crop up in the wake of the ban.
+With users and creators making the shift to these alternative platforms, a surplus of content is likely.
+New platforms, such as RedNote, have also already started cropping up.

 Work With Influencers